Camellia Propagation: Secrets of Rooting Cuttings

 Root StimulantWe mix our own root stimulating solution.
 We use a solution approximating .5% IBA mixed with .25% NAA in de-ionized water.
 We buy the IBA and NAA in powder form from Research Organics Corp. in Cleveland, OH.

 Next, we add Celluwet, a water-thickening additive.
-Celll/wet is a product of Griffin Laboratories, Valdosta, GA and is available at ACS.
+Celll/wet is a product of Griffin Laboratories, Valdosta, GA.
 We use it to thicken the IBA-NAA solution so that it will adhere to the stem of the cutting and not be dissipated after the cutting is placed in the rooting medium.

 We mix to a viscosity approximating that of 5W to lOW motor oil.